-8. List the SCSI target IDs that are currently being used by typing:
+8. List the SCSI target IDs that are currently being used on the Host SCSI bus by typing:

 ok probe-scsi

 If you have more than one host bus on your system, use the probe-scsi-all command because it probes for all SCSI devices on every SCSI bus including the host bus.